a00908270/masterthesis/thesis.md

 ### Limitations

-The user interface is primary read-only and designed to provide a graphical overview of neural networks and their data.
+The user interface is read-only and designed to provide a graphical overview of neural networks, their data and training result.
 The actual creation and training of neural networks must be done via the RESTful API, as documented in section \ref{api-documentation}.

 # API Documentation